-For thirteen years we have had a crew of Cambodian Americans working for us seasonally, full time.
+For thirteen years we have had a crew of Cambodian Americans working with us seasonally, full time.
 This group of people came to the United States as refugees after the Vietnam War.
 They settled in Madison in the 1980’s.
 As an agrarian group of people, working with the land and with vegetables is a perfect fit.
 Many are family and all of them are a tight knit community.
 Some speak English, some don’t.
 They work hard, laugh a lot and get a lot of big jobs done fast.
-There are usually about 10 Cambodians here each day.
 They are a lot of fun to work with.